antzGames/Godot-Universal-Settings-Plugin/README.md

 ### Keybinds

-Keybinds allow you to set and persist new keyboard and mouse buttons assignments for each of the custom actions set in your `Project` > `Project Settings` > `Input Map` configuration.
+Keybinds allow you to set and persist new keyboard and mouse buttons assignments for up to 10 actions set in your `Project` > `Project Settings` > `Input Map` configuration.
+Both builtin and custom actions supported.

 Here are the limitations:
 - Up to 10 actions can be displayed in the keybind tab.